 There was at least one attempt to raise a real statue of Benjamin — but it wasn’t even by a Jewish organization.
 In August 1910, The Daily States, a New Orleans evening newspaper, suggested in an editorial that the city’s planned memorial to Davis include a statue of Benjamin on the other side of Canal Street, in downtown New Orleans.
 “We refer to Judah P. Benjamin, one of the most remarkable men of his age, and one of the most intellectual his splendid race has produced,” the editorial read.

 “The life of such a man ought to be an inspiration to mankind.
 To the members of the Jewish race, upon whom he shed such luster, it ought to be particularly a labor of love to inaugurate and carry to success a subscription movement to make the monument possible,” the editorial added.

 But when the statue of Davis was eventually erected in 1911 and the street adjacent to it renamed Jefferson Davis Parkway, Benjamin’s likeness was nowhere to be seen.
 It’s unclear why.

 The city of New Orleans removed the Davis statue in May.

 Today, Benjamin’s legacy lives on in strange ways, even though he hasn’t been a focus of the pushback against white supremacists that is sweeping the nation and has put Trump on the defensive.

-Benjamin’s face appears on the Confederacy’s $2 bill, which, issued in 1862, can fetch about $25 on eBay Inc. (The $1,000 bill, featuring John C. Calhoun and Andrew Jackson, has sold for tens of thousands of dollars at auctions.)
+Benjamin’s face appears on the Confederacy’s $2 bill, which was issued in 1862.
+It fetches about $25 on eBay.
+(The $1,000 bill, featuring John C. Calhoun and Andrew Jackson, has sold for tens of thousands of dollars at auctions.)